jackharrison27/Azure_Capstone/README.md

 ## AutoML

+### AutoML Settings

-The AutoML experiment was set to find a best model based on the primary metric of Accuracy.
+The AutoML experiment was set to find a best classification model based on the primary metric of Accuracy.
+This was chosen because as we classify wine quality from 1-10, we want to maximize the proportion of true results among the total number of predictions.
+We chose to have a max of 3 concurrent runs and to time out after 20 minutes to save compute resources over time.

 ### Voting Ensemble Model